Claire Murphy, M.A, MBACP

 175-185 Gray's Inn Road

 I offer a friendly, non-judgemental space to explore what is stopping you living the life you'd like.
-I'm a fully qualified counsellor/psychotherapist who believes in bringing my humanity, as well as my professionalism, into work with clients.
+I'm a qualified and experienced counsellor/psychotherapist who believes in bringing my humanity, as well as my professionalism, into work with clients.

 An initial session with me is the chance to see what your gut instinct tells you about whether counselling could be useful for you.
 We can talk about what brings you to counselling, I’ll explain how I work (you can also learn more from my website, www.clairemurphy.co.uk) and answer any questions.
 There’s no obligation to continue after this session if you don’t want to – it’s important that you feel in control of making this choice.